jg1011/PyDynSys/docs/README.md

 # PyDynSys

 Docs are auto-generated with mkdocs toolkit.
 See [mkdocs.yml](../mkdocs.yml) for the configuration.
-Latex rendering on the webpage is done in [javascript/katex-config.js](javascript/katex-config.js).
+Latex rendering on the webpage is done via [javascript/katex-config.js](javascript/katex-config.js).
 This latex rendering script was AI generated, but it works so it's been left untouched.
 Unless something breaks, it will remain this way.

 ## Contributing